Not registered yet?

 Contestable Consumers

-Those consumers that have the right to choose to purchase electricity from a retail supplier directly from the wholesale market or indirectly from the wholesale market through the Market Support Services Licensee (MSSL) SP Services.
-Consumers qualify to be contestable based on their level of electricity consumption.
+Consumers that have the right to choose to purchase electricity from a retail supplier, directly from the wholesale market or indirectly from the wholesale market through the Market Support Services Licensee (MSSL), SP Services.

 Contingency Reserve

-A reserve class that can be called upon within a 10 minutes response time.
+A reserve class that can be called upon within a 10-minute response time and sustained for at least 30 minutes.

 Co-optimisation

-The process used by the market clearing engine (MCE) to ensure that the cheapest mix of energy reserve and regulation is purchased from the market to meet electricity demand in each dispatch period.
+The process used by the market clearing engine to ensure that the most inexpensive mix of energy, reserves, and regulation is purchased from the market to meet electricity demand in each dispatch period.

 A mathematical degenerate state where a set of two or more solutions arise from the same objective function.